-- The alternatives to instigating or continuing legal action, and how they have been assessed to give the best likely return for creditors, for example, binding or nonbinding alternative dispute resolution. - How the strength of the claim and the associated costs will be kept under review, and the strategy reviewed and updated, as it is progressed. - 3.4 The PPF will expect a firm recommendation from the insolvency office holder in relation to the proposed litigation. - 3.5 The PPF must be kept appraised as the legal action progresses, and consulted if key decisions are required, for example, on the desirability of settlement or if matters do not proceed as anticipated. - 3.6 The PPF does not encourage IPs to threaten legal action unless they have a genuine intention to proceed in the absence of an acceptable alternative.
+3.4 The PPF will expect a firm recommendation from the insolvency office holder in relation to the proposed litigation.
+3.5 The PPF must be kept appraised as the legal action progresses, and consulted if key decisions are required, for example, on the desirability of settlement or if matters do not proceed as anticipated.
+3.6 The PPF does not encourage IPs to threaten legal action unless they have a genuine intention to proceed in the absence of an acceptable alternative.

-4. Actions being defended by Insolvency Practitioners
+Actions being defended by Insolvency Practitioners

-- 4.1 The PPF acknowledges an office holder's statutory power to defend any action or other legal proceeding.
-However, it will expect IPs to be able to explain how the decision to defend or not defend claims is in the best interests of creditors generally. - 4.2 The PPF will resist and object to IPs spending the creditors' money defending actions brought against them personally for taking or failing to take actions required of them by law (for example, breaches of health and safety or environmental legislation).
+The PPF acknowledges an office holder's statutory power to defend any action or other legal proceeding4.
+However, if challenged, the PPF will expect IPs to explain how the decision to defend or not defend claims is in the best interests of creditors generally.

+The PPF will resist and object to IPs spending the creditors' money defending actions brought against them personally for taking or failing to take actions required of them by law (for example, breaches of health and safety or environmental legislation).